 Hike up Lions head

 I love Lions Head even more than I love Table Mountain.
-In my opinion it gives you the best view of the city!
+In my opinion it gives you the best view of the city and Camps bay!
 Loads of people have figured that out though and it gets busy during sunset time.
 I haven’t tried it during the sunrise, but that might be the better option if you want a bit of peace and quiet.

 Free walking tour